 Welcome to S-map Online

 S-map Online is a website where you can view soils information using an interactive map viewer and obtain soil factsheets for specific locations.
-This guide will introduce you to the basics of using the mapping part of the service and how to use the 'Search by soil name'.
+This guide will introduce you to the basics of using the mapping part of the service and how to use the 'Search by soil name' feature.

 Create your map